HAV0X1014/miatfrien/README.md

 - `randfr`: Get a random friend from Japari-Library.com.
 - `wiki`: Get a random article from Wikipedia
 - `miat`: run it and find out.
+- `[translate` : Translate a string from nearly any language into English.
+- Flag 2 Translate : Add a flag emoji to translate the message into that language.
 - `[yc`: Ask You.com's YouChat AI a question.
 - Ability to emulate several characters from Kemono Friends (Serval, Blackbuck, Topi, Wolverine, Silver Fox).
 - `[bestclient`: Informs you about the [best client](https://seppuku.pw/).